Forging Collaborations for Transformative and

 APPAM Student Ambassadors are active student members that are highly knowledgeable about the association and willing to share their time at the Fall Research Conference.
 Student Ambassadors help make the event a positive and welcoming experience for attendees, especially first-time conference goers.
 This role includes serving as panel chairs, hosting Ignite Sessions, assisting conference attendees, and serving and supporting the conference where needed.

-Apply to be a Student Ambassador now through July 9!
+Apply to be a Student Ambassador now through September 30!
+Applicants will be notified in early October.

 Here are a few helpful tips and resources for getting accepted to the conference: